 Tonsillectomy: What Parents Should Know For Their Child

 Our tonsils help support the immune system by trapping viruses and bacteria as you swallow or breathe.
-This prevents them from entering the body through the nose and mouth and cause infections.
-The size of tonsils changes over time, and children are more susceptible to tonsillitis when the tonsils grew too large.
+This prevents them from entering the body through the nose and mouth and causing infections.
+The size of tonsils changes over time, and children are more susceptible to tonsillitis when the tonsils grow too large.

 Why would one need a tonsillectomy?

-There are usually two reasons why kids have a tonsillectomy.
+There are usually two reasons why kids undergo a tonsillectomy.

-- Their tonsils grew larger that they block the airways and make it difficult to breathe
+- Their tonsils grow larger that they block the airways and make it difficult to breathe

 Obstruction of airways

 Due to gravity, the tonsils are brought down onto the airway, making it hard to breathe, especially during sleep.
 Breathing can also be stopped for short periods while asleep.
 This is known as obstructive sleep apnea (OSA), a serious condition that can lead to behavioural and health problems in children.
 Parents should listen for snoring and pauses in breathing – keep an ear out for choking noises followed by silence.
-OSA can make kids miss out on restful sleep and this can affect their learning, growth, and health.
-You should consult an ENT Specialist if your child exhibits some of the signs or symptoms suggestive of OSA.
+OSA can make kids miss out on restful sleep which affects their learning, growth, and health.
+You should consult an ENT Specialist if your child exhibits some of the signs or symptoms of OSA.

-Recurrent tonsil infections can severely affect children with symptoms like fever, strep, enlarged lymph nodes.
-How frequent is the recurrence?
-If they occur more than 7 times in a year, 5 times in 2 years consecutively, and 3 times a year for the past 3 years.
-Your doctor may recommend in removing the tonsils to reduce the frequency and severity of getting tonsil infections.
+Recurrent tonsil infections can severely affect children with symptoms like fever, strep and enlarged lymph nodes.
+It is considered recurrent if they occur more than 7 times in a year, 5 times in 2 years consecutively, and 3 times a year for the past 3 years.
+Your doctor may recommend removing the tonsils to reduce the frequency and severity of getting tonsil infections.

 The effects and risks of a tonsillectomy